ffares/piSys/README.md

 ### Installation
-ssh to your Raspberry Pi devic and run the following command to install the script
+ssh to your Raspberry Pi device and run the following command to install the script
 ```bash
 $ git clone https://github.com/ffares/piSys.git
 $ cd piSys